SunkissedQueen/sunkissedqueen/README.md

 <br>
 <h3>Contributions to the Web Community</h3>

 ***Lightning Talk with Women Who Code San Diego:*** `p5.js - Introduction to the p5.js framework to include a live demo of a basic flower image produced from the canvas environment.
-Click the video to view presentation.`
+Click the image to view presentation.`

 <div align="center">